SMATechnologies/jira-webservicestemplate/README.md

   - [[Jira-Auth]] : Value useremail:api_token (encode Base64)

 # Instructions
-- Download the .json file
+- Download the latest release of .json file
 - Create your Opcon job Type = Windows, Sub-type = Web Services see documentation
 - Import Template, choose your .json
 - Select step1 in your job, check the body json, and modify it if you need (OpCon Global Properties are supported)